Dark Chronicle: Music

 The game's music was composed and produced by Tomohito Nishiura.
 A two-disc album, Dark Chronicle Original Sound Tracks, was released in Japan by Scitron on February 19, 2003.
-GameSpot's Brad Shoemaker wrote that "Dark Cloud 2's music ranges from good to excellent", and said that "generally there are enough tunes that you won't get too bored of hearing any particular one."
-IGN's Kaiser Hwang wrote "the music in Dark Cloud 2 ranges from really good, to really really good, to exceptionally good."
-A remix album, Dark Chronicle Premium Arrange, was published in Japan by Team Entertainment in April 21, 2004.
+GameSpot's Brad Shoemaker wrote that "Dark Cloud 2's music ranges from good to excellent", and said that "generally there are enough tunes that you won't get too bored of hearing any particular one".
+IGN's Kaiser Hwang wrote that "the music in Dark Cloud 2 ranges from really good, to really really good, to exceptionally good".
+A remix album, Dark Chronicle Premium Arrange, was published in Japan by Team Entertainment on April 21, 2004.
 It consists of 12 arranged tracks from the game by Yasunori Mitsuda, Shinji Hosoe, Motoi Sakuraba, Yoko Shimomura, Noriyuki Iwadare, Kenji Ito and The Black Mages.

 Sequel

 A sequel, potentially titled Dark Cloud 3, was first rumored to be in development for PlayStation 3 in an alleged leak published in 2006 by PSMania, which said Level-5 was aiming for a March 2009 release.
-In 2009, Level-5 manager Yoshiaki Kusuda stated that although the company did not have a "specific plan for a sequel", it would "seriously consider making it" if fans asked for it often enough, leading Kotaku writer Stephen Totilo to encourage readers to request the game.
-Totilo reported in 2010 and again 2012 that several people had misread the original 2009 interview, were emailing him and asking him to make it.
+In 2009, Level-5 manager Yoshiaki Kusuda said that although the company did not have a "specific plan for a sequel", it would "seriously consider making it" if fans asked for it often enough, leading Kotaku writer Stephen Totilo to encourage readers to request the game.
+Totilo reported in 2010 and again in 2012 that several people had misread the original 2009 interview, were emailing him and asking him to make it.
 Reporting on a 2017 interview that Hino gave to Nikkei Business Publications, Rolling Stone lamented that a Dark Cloud 3 was not among Level-5's plans for the Nintendo Switch.
 Hino told Polygon that Level-5 could not produce a new Dark Cloud game on its own because the license was co-owned by Sony.

-Although Level-5 has never officially released a Dark Chronicle Sequel, there is some evidence that Rogue Galaxy was originally developed as Dark Cloud 3.
-Inside the NTSC-J version of Rogue Galaxy, two images named DC3-Title can be found.
-One of the graphics presents the game as "Dark Chronicle Rogue Galaxy".
-Two launcher files also name the game as "DC3-Project".